Income tax returns are submitted from 15 February to 1 April 2019.

 Any portion exceeding taxable income or the housing loan interest or training cost limit (if the proprietary relationship between the spouses is jointness of property) or the amount of the basic exemption for children, or any portion thereof, may be transferred to the spouse.

-Transferring unapplied tax incentives can be requested in the income tax return by indicating the request and the spouse's personal identification code.
+Transferring unapplied tax incentives can be requested in the income tax return.
 After indicating the request, the Estonian Tax and Customs Board will automatically transfer the unapplied part of the increased basic exemption to the spouse's income tax return.
 The spouse has to accept the transferred unapplied increased basic exemptions, if desired.

 Instructions for amending electronic income tax returns, in case spouses wish to share tax incentives

 - Spouse A is filling in the income tax return.
 The system offers him/her the option to transmit unused tax incentives (deductions) to the spouse’s tax return.
-Spouse A indicates the spouse’s personal identification code to his/her tax return and confirms it.
+Spouse A indicates the request and confirms his/her tax return.

 - Spouse B starts filling in his/her tax return.
 He/she accepts the spouse’s expenses by clicking “Transfer data to the declaration” and confirms his/her tax return.

 - It turns out that tax returns have to be changed.
 Spouse B submits his/her tax return again, but does not accept transferred expenses and confirms his/her tax return.